 You want to scan a QR code that was sent to you as an image or screenshot but don’t know how to scan it with your camera app or your regular QR code scanner app.
 What do you do?

-If you’re a regular QR code user, you are very much likely to face this dilemma and are in need of an urgent solution.
+If you’re a regular QR code user, you are very much likely to face this dilemma and need an urgent solution.

-With today’s technology, scanning QR codes from an image or screenshot in your image gallery is perfectly doable, so do not despair.
+With today’s technology, QR code scanning from an image or screenshot in your image gallery is perfectly doable, so do not despair.
 If you want to know how, keep reading.

 Also see: How to Easily Create a Custom QR Code with Logo